- Nuclear Theory

-The RNC has played a central role in the STAR experiment at RHIC throughout its history, constructing the STAR central detector (the Time Projection Chamber, or TPC), and leading fundamental discoveries by STAR about the QGP, in particular the collective dynamical behavior of the QGP and the interaction and modification of hard QCD jets in the QGP.
-The latter effect, known as “jet quenching”, was predicted by our theory colleagues in the NSD.
-More recently, members of the RNC STAR group have turned their attention to questions about the behavior of heavy quarks in the QGP, as well as to an experimental search for the QGP critical point via a beam energy scan (BES), utilizing the tremendous flexibility of the RHIC collider complex to provide collisions of heavy nuclei at center of mass energy per nucleon pair from 5 to 200 GeV.
+The RNC has played a central role in the STAR experiment throughout its history, leading fundamental discoveries about the QGP.
+Most significantly, the collective dynamical behavior of the QGP and the interaction and modification of hard QCD jets in the QGP, or “jet quenching”, as predicted by our theory colleagues in the NSD.
+More recently, members of the RNC group have turned their attention to questions about the behavior of heavy quarks in the QGP, as well as to an experimental search for the QGP critical point via a beam energy scan (BES).
+The RNC recently joined the new sPHENIX experiment in pursuit of next-generation heavy quark measurements needed to characterize the microscopic picture of the QGP.

 A profound, long-standing problem in QCD is the nature of the spin of the nucleon.
 The quark and anti-quark spins are known to carry only a small fraction of the proton spin, whereas the distribution of the remaining fraction amongst gluon spin and orbital angular momenta is not well understood.
 RHIC is not only the world’s first and most flexible heavy ion collider, but is also the world’s only polarized proton collider, enabling unique studies of proton spin structure.
 Members of the RNC are focusing on world-leading measurements of nucleon spin structure and spin in QCD, through measurements with STAR of jets and other probes.